Freshman Admissions Writing Sample Tips

 Short Response: Cultural Awareness Tips

-Directions: Choose one of the following two topics and write a short essay.
-Recommended length: 250-500 words.
+Choose one of the following two topics and write a short essay.
+Maximum length: 300 words.

 - The University of Washington seeks to create a community of students richly diverse in cultural backgrounds, experiences, and viewpoints.
 How would you contribute to this community?